Renu Suresh

-Revised Guidelines for Recognition of Startups
+Revised Guidelines For Recognition Of Startups

 To access tax benefits and easier compliance, companies have to be recognized as Startups by the Department for Promotion of Industry and Internal Trade (DPIIT) under the Startup India initiative.
-Startup India has recently issued the Revised Guidelines for Recognition of Startups.
+Startup India has recently issued the Revised Guidelines For Recognition Of Startups.
+The current article briefs the condition for Recognition of Startups.

 Recognition of Startups